rlauer6/doc-converter/README.md

                  "s3:ListBucket"
              ],
              "Resource": [
-                 "arn:aws:s3:::treasurersbriefcase-development",
-                 "arn:aws:s3:::treasurersbriefcase-development/doc-converter/*"
+                 "arn:aws:s3:::mybucket",
+                 "arn:aws:s3:::mybucket/doc-converter/*"
              ]
          }
      ]
  }
 ```
 This policy will allow your EC2 instance, and hence the
-`doc-converter` service to read and write to a specific directory
+`doc-converter` service to read and write to a specific directory (and
-within your bucket.
+sub-directories) within your bucket.

 See `libreoffice-doc-converter.json`.

 See `libreoffice-create-stack`

+To create an EC2 instance using the provide script, try this:

 ```
+ $ libreoffice-create-stack -?

  $ libreoffice-create-stack -t /usr/share/doc-converter/libreoffice-doc-converter.json \
                             -i t2.micro \
                             -R bucket-writer

- $ libreoffice-create-stack -?
 ```

 ### LibreOffice 5

 The stack creation process mentioned above will grab a version of
-LibreOffice 5 shown to work and install that during instance creation.
+LibreOffice 5 and install that during the instance creation.
+The
-The LibreOffice 5 tar ball is retrieved from a known location along
+LibreOffice 5 tar ball is retrieved from a known location along with
-with other assets required for to make this process work correctly.
+other assets required for to make this process work correctly.

 *The location of these assets might change, so you might have to
 modify the CloudFormation specification.*